Tom, Dick, and Harry (2006 film)

-Tom, Dick, & Harry is an Indian Hindi comedy film released on 12 May 2006.
-It stars Dino Morea, Jimmy Sheirgill, Anuj Sawhney, Celina Jaitly, Kim Sharma, Gulshan Grover and Shakti Kapoor.
-It had music by Himesh Reshammiya who made a special appearance in the film.
-The screenplay is actually a mixture of two different plots taken from two different films with similar titles: the 1941 American classic Tom, Dick and Harry and the 1993 Hong Kong hit Tom, Dick and Hairy.
+Tom, Dick, & Harry is a 2006 Indian Hindi-language comedy film released on 12 May 2006.
+It stars Dino Morea, Jimmy Sheirgill, Anuj Sawhney, Celina Jaitly, Rakesh Bedi, Kim Sharma, Gulshan Grover and Shakti Kapoor.
+Its music was composed by Himesh Reshammiya, who made a special appearance in the film.
+The screenplay is actually a mixture of two different plots taken from two different films with similar titles: the 1941 American film Tom, Dick and Harry and the 1993 Hong Kong film Tom, Dick and Hairy.

-It pays a small tribute to Bollywood as it contains multiple references to older films and has a number of unforgettable Bollywood characters from earlier movies.
+It pays a small tribute to Bollywood as it contains multiple references to older films and has a number of Bollywood characters from earlier movies.

 Plot

-This is a comedy about three physically impaired men: Tarun/Tom (deaf), Deepak/Dick (blind) and Harshvardhan/Harry (mute).
-They live together as paying guests, and their life takes an endearing turn when a beautiful girl Celina comes to live in the bungalow opposite their house.
+This is a comedy about three physically impaired men: Tarun/Tom (deaf), Deepak/Dick (blind), and Harshvardhan/Harry (mute).
+They live together as paying guests, and their life takes an endearing turn when a beautiful girl named Celina comes to live in the bungalow opposite their house.
 They start making their moves to cast an impression on her, who is least interested in acknowledging their presence.
 In Tom’s life there’s Bijlee, a fisherwoman, who is completely besotted by him and does not leave any stone unturned to express her desire.
-On the other hand, there is Suprano (Gulshan Grover) a bad man who is out to prove that he is the worst villain ever and has with him some of Bollywood's most dreaded criminals, Shakaal from film Shaan, Gabbar Singh from Sholay and Mogambo from Mr. India, making an indestructible Suprano.
-Tom, Dick and Harry unknowingly become the target of Suprano, by being the biggest barriers in his business deals.
-The movie depicts the three friend struggles with their disabilities and how they have to fight against Suprano.
+On the other hand, there is Suprano (Gulshan Grover), a bad man who is out to prove that he is the worst villain ever and has with him some of Bollywood's most dreaded criminals, Shakaal from the film Shaan, Gabbar Singh from Sholay, and Mogambo from Mr. India, making an indestructible Suprano.
+Tom, Dick, and Harry unknowingly become the target of Supran by being the biggest barriers in his business deals.
+The movie depicts the three friends' struggles with their disabilities and how they have to fight against Suprano.